Loading…

 Friday September 6, 2024 8:30am - 10:30am MDT

 Leadership Development Programs (also known as Leadership Academies) incorporate an integrated approach to learning that combines leadership theory with a blend of assessment, training, coaching, mentoring and assignments to adequately prepare participants for the challenges they face on the job and on a range of key competencies critical to the organization’s strategic future.
-Please join staff from Jefferson County Public Library and the Colorado Library Association in this interactive workshop where you will learn more about their respective year-long leadership academies for aspiring and current library leaders and the impact their programs have had on individuals and libraries across the state.
+Please join staff from Garfield County Public Library District, Jefferson County Public Library, and Colorado Library Association in this interactive workshop where you will learn more about their respective year-long leadership academies for aspiring and current library leaders and the impact their programs have had on individuals and libraries across the state.
 You will leave this session with a workbook and an individualized blueprint for creating your own leadership development program.

 Speakers